-Bribery is the offer or acceptance of anything of value in exchange for influence on a government/public official or employee.
+Bribery is the offer or acceptance of anything of value in exchange for influence on a government official or employee.
 In general, bribes can take the form of gifts or payments of money in exchange for favorable treatment, such as awards of government contracts.
-Other forms of bribes may include property, various goods, privileges, services and favors.
+Other forms of bribes may include property, valuables, privileges, items of value, services, and favors.

 Bribery: An Overview

-Bribes are always intended to influence or alter the action of various individuals and go hand in hand with both political and public corruption.
-No written agreement is necessary to prove this crime, but a prosecutor generally must show corrupt intent.
-In most situations, both the person offering the bribe and the person accepting can be charged.
+Bribes are always intended to influence or alter the action of various individuals, and they go hand in hand with both political and public corruption.
+No written agreement is necessary to prove this crime, but a prosecutor generally must show intent to influence.
+In most situations, both the person offering the bribe — the briber — and the person accepting it can be charged.
 Incomplete attempts to bribe or even failure to report conflicts of interests, gifts, or kickbacks received by public officials can also be a crime.

 Another crime often associated (and sometimes confused) with bribery is extortion.
 The difference is that bribing someone involves offering a positive reward for compliance, whereas extortion uses threats of violence or other negative acts in exchange for compliance.